 Horse Chestnut Class has children in Years Three and Four.

 In Horse Chestnut Class we use working walls.
-We use these for English, Maths and Science.
+We use these for English, Maths, Topic and Science.
 These are a record of our learning and we add to these daily so that we can build on our previous learning.

 In Horse Chestnut we are making strong links throughout the curriculum so that we travel on a journey through our learning.